Folr/SDK-API-Documentation/sdk-api.md

 ```

 *last_location fields explained:*
- - id : the location log id
+ - **id** : the location log id
- - user_id : the id of the user
+ - **user_id** : the Folr id of the user
- - latitude : the latitude of the logged location.
+ - **latitude** : the latitude of the logged location.
- - longitude : the longitude of the logged location.
+ - **longitude** : the longitude of the logged location.
- - captured_at : the date and time that the location was captured, in the format yyyy-mm-ddThh:mm:ss[timezone].
+ - **captured_at** : the date and time that the location was captured, in the format yyyy-mm-ddThh:mm:ss[timezone].
 The timezone portion is written as [http://en.wikipedia.org/wiki/UTC_offset](UTC offset).
- - captured_at_time : the date and time that the location was captured, without the timezone information.
+ - **captured_at_time** : the date and time that the location was captured, without the timezone information.
 In the format yyyy-mm-ddThh:mm:ss
- - captured_at_zone : the time zone of the location log, written as [http://en.wikipedia.org/wiki/UTC_offset](UTC offset).
+ - **captured_at_zone** : the time zone of the location log, written as [http://en.wikipedia.org/wiki/UTC_offset](UTC offset).
- - created_at: the date and time that the location was captured, always at the UTC+0 timezone.
+ - **created_at** : the date and time that the location was captured, always at the UTC+0 timezone.
 This is included to allow comparison of location logs taken in different time zones.
- - address: the street address of the logged location.
+ - **address** : the street address of the logged location.
- - accuracy: the accuracy of the logged location, in metres.
+ - **accuracy** : the accuracy of the logged location, in metres.
- - speed: the approximate speed, in metres per second, that the device was moving when location was logged.
+ - **speed** : the approximate speed, in metres per second, that the device was moving when location was logged.
- - duration: the number of minutes that the device was at this location.
+ - **duration** : the number of minutes that the device was at this location.
- - battery_level: the battery level of the device when the location was logged.
+ - **battery_level** : the battery level of the device when the location was logged.
- - zones: an array of zones that this logged location falls into.
+ - **zones** : an array of zones that this logged location falls into.

 ##3. ```GET``` api/app_users/id